 Frequently Asked Questions (FAQ)Find the answers to some common queries

 Fair Farms is open to all horticulture businesses in Australia.
-This includes farming and packing enterprises, as well as other organisations in the supply chain, such as wholesalers, ripening houses and food brokers.
+This includes farming and packing enterprises, nurseries, wholesalers, ripening houses, food brokers and any other organisation in the horticulture supply chain.

 Is Fair Farms certification mandatory?